graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np2.1_abstraction.md

 ---
-title: Non-programming Lesson 1.1 - Abstraction and the Parts of a Computer
+title: Paper 1 Lesson 2.1 - Abstraction and the parts of a computer
 ---

 # Abstraction and the Parts of a Computer